TwistedBatman/TopDownShooter/README.md

 - **HurtPlayer:** Exists in a game object within the enemy and it damages the player when they collide.

 #### Item and Audio
+> **AudioManager:** Controls the audio within the game.
+**Coins:** Manages the coins the player wins throughout the game.
+**DetectAndDestroyObjects:** Exists in each object spawned and it detects when the player collides with it in order to give them the corresponding buff.
+**ItemSpawner:** Spawns the corresponding item each time it’s called.
+**Sound:** Creates a slider the user can interact with to control the volume of the music.

 #### Menus and Systems
+> **Codes:** Implements a system where the user can enter a specific code and earn one-time rewards.
+**ExitCreditsScene:** Allows the player to leave from the credits scene when he presses Escape or after a specific time.
+**MainMenu:** Contains a variety of methods which are called from clicking buttons in order to change scenes.
+**PauseMenu:** It's called when the Escape button is pressed pausing the game and allowing the user to either leave or mute/unmute the volume.
+**SettingsMenu:** Provides the user with a variety of options to interact with, like changing the resolution or the volume.
+**WaveAndScore:** Show the score to the user and keeps track of the high score.

 #### Player
+**HealthBar:** Visually shows and keeps track of the player health.
+**PlayerController:** Receives input from the user and controls the player character.
+**PlayerHealthManager:** Manages the player’s health removing or adding depending on the situation.
+It also gives a hit effect to the character by changing the color.
+**Skins:** Manages the in-game store by saving data on which skins the players has bought.
+It also allows the player to change the skin to one he has already bought.

 #### Weapons and Grenades
+**BulletController:** Exists in each instance of the created bullets and it destroys the object when it hits an enemy or after a specific time.
+**GrenadeAmmo:** Visually shows how many grenades the player has.
+**GrenadeController:** Controls the time, damage and radius of the explosion.
+**GunController:** Controls when to fire or throw a grenade.

 #### Object Spawner
+**Spawner:** It controls how many enemies to spawn per wave, when to spawn a boss and when to spawn items.

 #### Screen Shake
+> There is also an imported asset from Unity Asset Store, containing 3 scripts, that controls the shaking of the camera.